caheredia/caiso_connector/README.md

 - Enter container shell `docker exec -it <mycontainer> bash`

 # Todo
+- change units in database from mw to lmp
 - create slightly sophisticated endpoint
 - create one endpoint with type checked parameters, use the daily average endpoint for this.